Court Square–23rd Street station: Connections and renovations

 In 1984, the Metropolitan Transportation Authority (MTA) planned to construct a transfer passageway between the Queens Boulevard and Crosstown Line stations as part of a planned connector between the Queens Boulevard Line and the IND 63rd Street Line.
-Around 1986, Citigroup (then Citicorp) agreed to fund the passageway, at a cost of $8.5 million, as part of a zoning requirement for the construction of the adjacent One Court Square tower, which was being built to allow Citicorp to split its operations between several different buildings.
+Around 1986, Citigroup (then Citicorp) agreed to fund the passageway, at a cost of $8.5 million, as part of a zoning requirement for the construction of the adjacent One Court Square tower, which was being built to allow Citicorp to split its operations among several different buildings.
 Two of these buildings, Citigroup Center and 399 Park Avenue, were located near the Lexington Avenue–53rd Street station, the next stop southbound on the Queens Boulevard Line.
 However, that stop was located in Manhattan, across the East River from Queens.
 The company selected the Court Square site due to its proximity to the Queens Boulevard subway.

 The building opened in 1989, with the passageway completed later on.
 In 2000, the MTA began designing a second in-system passageway between the Flushing and Crosstown Line stations.
 On December 16, 2001, the 63rd Street Line connector was opened and service on the Queens Boulevard Line was increased, requiring G trains to terminate at Court Square on weekdays.
 To compensate Crosstown riders going into Queens, a free out-of-system transfer to the Flushing Line station was created.
 In addition, moving walkways in the corridor between the Crosstown and Queens Boulevard Line platforms were installed in December 2001.
 The moving walkway was subsequently found to have limited benefits: it saved commuters an average of 9 seconds; was often out of service; and could only operate in one direction toward the Queens Boulevard Line platforms.